magento/devdocs/guides/v2.3/graphql/reference/paypal.md

 ### Request a PayPal token

 The PayPal `token` will be used in the other mutations.
-The raw response from PayPal also includes the Payer ID.
+The raw response from PayPal also includes the payer ID in the URL.
 Extract the payer ID so that it used in the mutation that sets the payment method.

 **Request**